 As evident from the Table, the value of waqfs shot drastically almost immediately they were leased from the WCK at minimal rates.
 The value of land particularly appreciated in the 2000s, making lessees of land waqfs to benefit immensely at the expense of designated beneficiaries and causes.
-Taking waqf corpus no. 3 for instance, the value appreciated at 257.1per cent within one year.
+Taking waqf corpus no. 3 for instance, the value appreciated at 257.1% within one year.
 The most dramatic rise was that of waqf no. 2 between its third and fourth transfer of the lease when the value shot to seven point five million Kenya shillings from eight hundred and forty thousand shillings.
-This represents 792.9 per cent rise within one decade at an average appreciation rate of about 66.1 per cent per annum.
+This represents 792.9% rise within one decade at an average appreciation rate of about 66.1% per annum.

 All the while, the WCK was getting one thousand Kenya shillings as consent fee and probably less for annual rent.
 More ironical is the offer for lease of empty waqf lands as evident in cases 1, 2, and 4 in the Table that are most likely held for speculative purposes.
-To redress this scenario, the WCK undertook valuation of waqfs around 2010 where renewal of leases was since then pegged at thirty per cent of the market value of the property with annual rent equal to municipal rates or increased at twenty five per cent every ten years as decided by the WCK.
-89 It equally restricted the use of waqfs against the Shari^ca including bars, night clubs, and Churches.
+To redress this scenario, the WCK undertook valuation of waqfs around 2010 where renewal of leases was since then pegged at 30% of the market value of the property with annual rent equal to municipal rates or increased at 25% every ten years as decided by the WCK.
+It equally restricted the use of waqfs against the Sharica including bars, night clubs, and Churches.
 These efforts, nevertheless, benefited a small portion of waqfs whose leases were expiring around that time, but did not affect those whose contracts were running.
-Worse still, they failed to redress the administrative loopholes that 'noble' individuals and business people exploited with impunity in total disregard of the principles of ^cana and hikr.
-This could not be so vividly captured than in the following illustrations:
+Worse still, they failed to redress the administrative loopholes that 'noble' individuals and business people exploited with impunity in total disregard of the principles of cana and hikr.
+This could not be so vividly captured than in the following illustrations.